blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 A NetCDF dimension is a named integer used to **specify the shape** of one or more of the multi-dimensional variables contained in a netCDF file.
 A dimension may be used to represent a real physical dimension, for example, time, latitude, longitude, or height; or more abstract quantities like station or model-run ID.

 Every NetCDF dimension has **both a name and a size**.
-* A dimension name is an arbitrary sequence of alphanumeric characters (as well as the underscore character, `_', and the hyphen character, `-') beginning with a letter.
+* A dimension name is an arbitrary sequence of alphanumeric characters (as well as the underscore character, `_',` and the hyphen character, `-' `) beginning with a letter.
 Case is distinguished in netCDF names.
 * A dimension size is an arbitrary positive integer, except that one dimension in a netCDF file can have the size UNLIMITED.
 Such a dimension is called the unlimited dimension or the record dimension.
 A variable with an unlimited dimension can grow to any length along that dimension.

 ### Variables
-A variable represents an array of values of the same type.
+A variable represents an **array of values of the same type**.
 Variables are used to store the bulk of the data in a netCDF file.
-A variable has a name, data type, and shape described by its list of dimensions specified when the variable is created.
+A variable has a **name, data type, and shape** described by its list of dimensions specified when the variable is created.
 The number of dimensions is the rank (also known as dimensionality).
 A scalar variable has a rank of 0, a vector has a rank of 1, and a matrix has a rank of 2.
 A variable can also have associated attributes that can be added, deleted, or changed after the variable is created.

 ### Coordinate variables
 A one-dimensional variable with the same name as a dimension is a coordinate variable.
 It is associated with a dimension of one or more data variables and typically defines a physical coordinate corresponding to that dimension.